fastapi/typer/docs/tutorial/arguments.md

 For that reason, Typer (actually Click underneath) doesn't attempt to automatically document *CLI arguments*.

-And you should document them as part of the command documentation, normally in a <abbr title="a multi-line string as the first expression inside a function (not assigned to any variable) used for documentation">docstring</abbr>.
+And you should document them as part of the CLI app documentation, normally in a <abbr title="a multi-line string as the first expression inside a function (not assigned to any variable) used for documentation">docstring</abbr>.

 Check the last example from the <a href="https://typer.tiangolo.com/tutorial/first-steps/#document-your-cli-app" target="_blank">First Steps</a>: